openaps/AndroidAPSdocs/docs/EN/Module/module.rst

 * `Omnipod Eros <../Configuration/OmnipodEros.html>`_ (`additional communication device <../Module/module.html#additional-communication-device>`__ needed)
 * `Omnipod DASH <../Configuration/OmnipodDASH.html>`_

-If no additional communication device  is mentioned the communication betweeen insulin pump and AndroidAPS is based on the integrated bluetooth stack of Android with need of an additional communication device to translate the communnication protocol.
+If no additional communication device  is mentioned the communication betweeen insulin pump and AndroidAPS is based on the integrated bluetooth stack of Android without the need of an additional communication device to translate the communnication protocol.

 **Other pumps** that may have the potential to work with AndroidAPS are listed on the `Future (possible) Pumps <../Getting-Started/Future-possible-Pump-Drivers.html>`_ page.